linickx/rsdns/README.md

 *  RSUSER - Your rackspace username
 *  RSAPIKEY - Your rackspace api key
 *  UKAUTH - set to 1 if you want to use the London (UK) servers
-*  RSPATH - this is where you have installed RSPATH
+*  RSPATH - this is where you have installed RSDNS
 *  QUIET - disable the output

 Example: